 Cosmetology Program Curriculum

 Are you wondering what you will learn when you start taking cosmetology courses?
-When you contact beauty schools near you, be sure to ask about the scope of the curriculum before attending a Cosmetology College and applying for a certain beauty degree.
+When you contact beauty schools near you, be sure to ask about the scope of the curriculum before attending a Cosmetology College and applying for certain beauty school degrees.

 Here are some typical classes you might take in a cosmetology program: